- Lockable turret

 - Choosing the ring number 000 and use it with our ballistic software.
 This actually requires us to measure our V0 velocity, put all the data in the software about the bullet BC(read G1 vs G7 BC), rifle and so on.
 This is the most precise way of calculating drop which can be used for any weather or at any altitude and will enable us to shoot at farther distances.

 - Measure our V0 velocity and insert all the data in the Zeiss ballistic calculator.
 In this way we will get a ballistic table and the number representing one of the rings (001 – 009).
-Now with this ring we can shoot at those distances marked on the ring, but it will be only precise at the weather conditions and altitudes that we have put in the software.
-If for example we have entered the altitude 0(sea level) and then we go hunting at an altitude of 1000m, the bullets will fly higher which can make us miss the target or even worst, to wound an animal.
+Now with this ring we can shoot at those distances marked on the ring, but it will be only precise at the weather conditions and altitudes that we have put in the software and the Zeiss ballistic calculator.
+If for example we have entered the altitude 0(sea level) in the Zeiss ASV ballistic calculator and then we go hunting at an altitude of 1000m, the bullets will fly higher which can make us miss the target or even worse, to wound an animal.
 So the rings are precise only at the same conditions that was put in the software.
-I highly recommend to check this ballistic ring zero at different markings in the field.
+I highly recommend to check this ballistic ring zero at different markings in the field (a ballistic calculator Zeiss will come in handy).

 - If we don’t have a chronograph we can still choose from the factory ammunition in the Zeiss ballistic calculator and only insert the weather data and altitude.
-This method is the less precise and needs some more shooting in the field to check our zero at different distances.
-Be aware that things can also change between ammunition LOTs.
+During the Zeiss V6 test, this method is less precise and needs some more shooting in the field to check our zero at different distances.
+When using the ballistic calculator Zeiss, be aware that things can also change between ammunition LOTs.

 - Insert region